bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 * |LogTickFormatter| --- Default formatter for log axes.

 These default tick formatters do not expose many configurable properties.
-To control tick formatting at a finer grained level, use one of the
+To control tick formatting at a finer-grained level, use one of the
 |NumeralTickFormatter| or |PrintfTickFormatter| described below.

 .. note::